Tryken/VatValidationAPI/docs/README.md

 - Returning a unified and normalized response structure, regardless of the upstream system.
 - Simplifying integration with internal tools, CRMs, or web backends.

-By acting as a gateway between modern applications and government VAT services, this project reduces complexity, eliminates boilerplate code, and ensures consistent validation across both EU and Swiss jurisdictions.
+By acting as a gateway between modern applications and government VAT services, this project reduces complexity, eliminates boilerplate code, and ensures consistent validation across both EU and Swiss.

 ## Features